luxardolabs/LuxAnalytics/README.md

 }
 ```

-## 🔄 Migration from Other Analytics SDKs
+## 🔄 Version Migration Guide

-See [MIGRATION.md](MIGRATION.md) for detailed migration guides from:
+See [MIGRATION.md](MIGRATION.md) for detailed guides on:
-- Google Analytics
-- Firebase Analytics
-- Mixpanel
-- Amplitude
+- Migrating from previous versions of LuxAnalytics
+- Breaking changes between versions
+- New helper methods for easier migration
-- Custom analytics solutions
+- Common migration issues and solutions

 ## 📋 Requirements